rycoley/prediction-prostate-surveillance/README.md

 —Batch Scripts—
 R scripts were written to be run on a SGE computing cluster, in order to run multiple chains in parallel or, in the case of cross-validation, multiple folds.
 Batch scripts are given in a batch-scripts folder to get users an idea of the memory needed, task id setting, etc, but they will need to be considerably modified for an individual users account and platform.

+—Results—
+.csv files with posterior samples are not posted to github due to size.
+Email rycoley@gmail.com to request.